Slugs: Beautiful, Playful, and Made of Glass!

 A glass slug is never a project I’d thought to consider, until we were in the middle of a pandemic!

-Committed to the cause of staying safe, our family of 4 took the pandemic to heart and isolated ourselves in our home and glass studio those first few weeks in March and April of 2020.
+Committed to the cause of staying safe, our family of 4 took the pandemic to heart and we isolated ourselves in our home and glass studio during the months of March and April 2020.

-I’m not a big fan of ceramics but I find the medium similar enough to glass that I watch certain sites to see current trends and I’m inspired by patterns and shapes as well.
+I’m not a big fan of ceramics but I find the medium similar enough to glass that I like to watch certain sites to see current trends and I’m inspired by patterns and shapes.
 It was on one of these sites that I saw some colorful ceramic whales.
 They were adorable!

 Each one is stamped with the GA logo on the underside, and because the slugs are rounded, they actually wobble a bit, which makes them seem alive.
 Each has it’s own character due to the eye placement and customers started going crazy once they saw them.

 Pre-sales turned into an outdoor pickup one weekend in May.
-People took them home and then started sending in images of the slugs in the garden, on vacation with them, at the beach.
+People took them home and then started sending in images of their slugs in the garden and on vacation with them at the beach.
 Super cute!